cognitedata/jetfire-cli/README.md

 ### Authenticate

 To use `jetfire-cli`, the `JETFIRE_API_KEY` environment variable must be set to a valid API key for a service account which has access to Jetfire/Transformations.
+Alternatively, when using OIDC, you need to set the properties `JETFIRE_CLIENT_ID`, `JETFIRE_CLIENT_SECRET`, `JETFIRE_TOKEN_SCOPES` and `JETFIRE_TOKEN_URL`.

 By default, `jetfire-cli` runs against the main CDF cluster (europe-west1-1).
-To use a different cluster, specify the `--cluster` parameter.
+To use a different cluster, specify the `--cluster` parameter or set the environment variable `JETFIRE_CLUSTER`.
 Note that this is a global parameter, which must be specified before the subcommand.
 For example:

 ```